 On these pages you will find details of our Drop-in Classes and introductory Meditation and Buddhism Courses.
-We also run occasional events for the LGBT community and you can find out about outreach groups in Lewes, Worthing, Eastbourne and Hastings; and also classes at Sussex University.
+We also run occasional events for the LGBT community and you can find out about outreach groups in Lewes, Worthing, Eastbourne and Hastings and Southampton and also classes at Sussex University.
 Vidyadasa also teaches meditation as part of his Yoga and Meditation classes in Shoreham

 You might also like to have look at the Triratna Community pages to see what else is available for those who have learnt our meditation practices.

 Following are the main forms of meditation practised within the Triratna Buddhist Community.